 There was a loud crack.
 Luck collapsed.
 I heard another four cracks.
 The men who had been guarding Karana and me crumpled.
 A final gun shot grazed Cody’s shoulder and knocked him to the ground.
 The crowd dispersed in a chaotic stampede.
 It took several moments for my fear-wracked brain to register that a rescue party had finally arrived.
 I tried to stand up but was so disoriented and weak that I toppled to the ground.
 A marine rushed to my side.
 He threw his thick arm around me and began to drag me along the beach toward the dock.

 When the Sergeant got to where Cody lay, he raised a pistol to shoot him a second time.
 Rhonda shouted with a tone of hysteria in her voice.
 “Don’t shoot!
 Bring him with you.
 We need prisoners.”
 The soldier’s arm swerved, but he fired anyway.
 Cody twitched as a bullet punctured his right foot.
 The soldier picked up the Black Berry, carefully placed it into his satchel, and returned to my side.
 He signaled for the two Privates to pick up Cody’s limp body.
+Before doing so, one of the two bandaged his wounded foot.

 My vision was distorted; I had lost my sense of balance.
 Fortunately, my escort was strong enough to propel me forward despite myself.
 I made it all the way to the dock, where I tripped and fell face first onto the beach, immediately in front of where my rescue boat bobbed in the water.
 My marine escort swore colourfully while he tossed me into a Zodiac.
 I looked at Karana.
 She was vomiting over the edge of the other Zodiac.